Efficient and Consistent Bundle Adjustment on Lidar Point Clouds: Related Works

 On the other hand, Ferrer \cite{ferrer2019eigen} exploits plane features similar to \cite{zhou2020efficient} and minimizes any deviation of each raw point from the plane equation.
 The resultant optimization cost then reduces to the minimum eigenvalue of a covariance matrix and is thus termed as the eigen-factor.
 The author further derived the closed-form gradient of the cost function w.r.t. to both the scan poses and plane parameters and employed a gradient-based method to solve the optimization iteratively.
 Due to the second order nature of the eigenvalue (as confirmed in \cite{liu2021balm}, see below), the gradient method converges very slowly (requiring a few hundreds of iterations) \cite{ferrer2019eigen, zhou2021lidar}.

 Our previous work BALM \cite{liu2021balm} takes another step towards more efficient bundle adjustment.
 Similar to \cite{zhou2020efficient}, BALM minimizes the natural Euclidean distance between each point in a scan to the plane (i.e., point-to-plane metric).
-Most importantly, BALM proved that the point-to-plane distance is essentially equivalent to the eigen-factor in \cite{ferrer2019eigen}, thus unifying the two metrics in \cite{zhou2020efficient} and \cite{ferrer2019eigen}.
-It was further proved that all plane parameters can be analytically solved with closed-form solutions in advance, hence the large number of plane parameters can be completely removed from the resultant optimization.
-Such feature elimination significantly lowered the optimization dimension and poses a fundamental difference from all the previous plannar adjustment methods \cite{geneva2018lips, ferrer2019eigen, zhou2020efficient, zhou2021pi, zhou2021lidar} and visual bundle adjustment methods \cite{triggs1999bundle}.
-The feature elimination also removed the various issues in the plane representation from the optimization, such as normal constraint in the Hesse normal representation $ (\mathbf n, d)$ \cite{ferrer2019eigen, zhou2020efficient, zhou2021pi, zhou2021lidar}, singularity issue in the closest-point (CP) representation $\mathbf n d$ \cite{geneva2018lips} and over-parameterization issue in the quaternion representation \cite{kaess2015simultaneous}.
+Based on this cost metric, BALM proved that all plane parameters can be analytically solved with closed-form solutions in advance, hence the large number of plane parameters can be completely removed from the resultant optimization. {Such an elimination of plane parameters is analogous to the well-studied separable least-squares problem \cite{strelow2012general, golub1973differentiation, wiberg1976computation, ruhe1980algorithms} in general, but is specifically designed for the LiDAR BA problem.
+A prominent advantage of the feature elimination is the significant reduction of optimization dimension, which} poses a fundamental difference from all the previous plannar adjustment methods {\cite{geneva2018lips, zhou2020efficient, zhou2021pi, zhou2021lidar}} and visual bundle adjustment methods \cite{triggs1999bundle}.
+The feature elimination also removed the various issues caused by plane representation in the optimization, such as the normal constraints in the Hesse normal representation $(\mathbf n, d)$ \cite{zhou2020efficient}, singularity issue in the closest-point (CP) representation $\mathbf n d$ \cite{zhou2021pi, zhou2021lidar,geneva2018lips} and over-parameterization issue in the quaternion representation \cite{kaess2015simultaneous}. {With the feature elimination, BALM further proved that the point-to-plane (or edge) distance is essentially the eigenvalues of the covariance matrix used in \cite{ferrer2019eigen}, thus unifying the two metrics in \cite{zhou2020efficient} and \cite{ferrer2019eigen}.
+While both BALM and \cite{ferrer2019eigen} eliminate the feature from the BA optimization, \cite{ferrer2019eigen} uses a gradient method to solve this optimization, which leads to very slow convergence as reviewed above.
+In contrast}, BALM \cite{liu2021balm} derived the second order derivatives of the cost function and developed a LM-like second-order solver. {The developed solver requires significantly less iterations to converge}, achieving real-time sliding window optimization when integrated to LOAM \cite{zhang2014loam}.
 A further advantage of BALM against previous method \cite{geneva2018lips, ferrer2019eigen, zhou2020efficient} is that the whole framework is naturally extendable to edge features besides plane features.
-To solve the resultant optimization problem, BALM \cite{liu2021balm} subsequently derived the second order derivatives of the cost function and developed a LM-like second-order solver.
-The developed BA method and solver are very efficient, achieving real-time sliding window optimization when integrated to LOAM \cite{zhang2014loam}.